-And no, she won’t ask for it because she’s too busy doing aforementioned things.
+And no, she won't ask for it because she's too busy doing the aforementioned things.

 I get it—it's awkward for you, too.
 You've heard that the days and weeks that follow a baby are blurry and chaotic.
 You've probably read blogs where new moms lament over visitors who overstayed their welcome or did something else equally annoying.
 Or you're weirded out by boobs and breastfeeding.

 And you are just too nice of a person to risk frustrating your friend.

 But can I offer a different perspective?
 This is an incredibly special and messy and crazy transition.
 And I bet—no, I know—she doesn't want to do it alone.

 Here's a great rule of thumb to be a blessing to a friend you care about while also avoiding stepping on any toes: Don't ask and make room.

 Don't ask a new Mama if she needs anything—she will likely decline.
 Instead, tell her you want to do something to help, like cover a meal.